haseab/FAB/README.md

   - [python-binance](#https://pypi.org/project/python-binance/)

-An example trading strategy will be shown to illustrate how both of these functinalities are executed.
+An example trading strategy will be shown to illustrate how both of these functionalities are executed.
 This strategy is my own personal algorithm that I've tweaked over the years and it is very profitable!
 Might sound crazy, but this strategy made about 110% profit in the year that Bitcoin had its bear market.
 However this code should mainly serve as a wrapper for your own trading strategy.

 ## Example
 The example.py file is a file that illustrates the backtesting, as well as the trading features that this trading bot offers.

 ### Importing Libraries
-Most of these
+In order to trade or even backtest, you need only the strategy class and the backtest/trader classes.
+The rest of the classes are already imported in the other files.
 <pre>
 from fab_strategy import FabStrategy from backtester import Backtester